nolozy/mapspec/README.md

 ## 🤝 Reusable for Any Team

 Just set `--wolves` to your own team file.
 The confidence spectrum will always reflect your POV.

----

-## 📄 License

-MIT — free to use and modify.